cockroachdb/docs/v2.1/create-security-certificates-openssl.md

     -batch
     ~~~

 5. Upload certificates to the first client using your preferred method.

 6. Repeat steps 1 - 5 for each additional client.

 7. Remove the `.pem` files in the `certs` directory.
 These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

-## See Also
+## See also

 - [Manual Deployment](manual-deployment.html): Learn about starting a multi-node secure cluster and accessing it from a client.
 - [Start a Node](start-a-node.html): Learn more about the flags you pass when adding a node to a secure cluster